Luke460/steering-wheel-master/readme.md

 First of all, you have to choose between **advanced lut generation** and **linear lut generation**:
  - **advanced lut generation** uses all the data provided by the csv file to attempt to correct the steering wheel reactions.
+The accuracy of the correction depends on the used calibration tool.
- - **linear lut generation** uses the csv file only to correct the dead zone in order to not alter the standard behavior of your steering wheel.
+ - **linear lut generation** [recommended mode] uses the csv file only to correct the dead zone in order to not alter the standard behavior of your steering wheel.

+ In both cases you can also customize the FFB curve according to your personal preferences.

    | **Steering wheel type** | **Steering wheel name** | **Lut generation method** | **Aggregation order** | ***Linearize FFB near zero*** | **FFB gain reduction** | **FFB power enhancement** | **Dead zone enhancement** (depends on your steering wheel) |
    |-------------------------|---------------------------|----|----|----|----|----|----|